-Tips for Keeping Your Holiday Food Safe at Home and When Traveling
+Here Are a Few Quick Tips for Keeping Your Holiday Meals Safe at Home and When Traveling

-Clean your hands for 20 seconds with soapy water.
-Always serve food on clean plates and avoid reusing plates that previously held raw meat and poultry.
+- Clean your hands for at least twenty seconds with warm soapy water.
+Always serve food on clean plates and absolutely never reusing plates that had previously held raw meats.

-Separate raw and cooked foods so you don't cross contaminate.
+- Separate and keep separated all raw and cooked foods to prevent cross contamination.

-Chill leftovers within two hours of cooking.
-Keep track of how long items have been sitting on the buffet table and discard anything that has been out longer than two hours.
+- Chill all leftovers within two hours of cooking to prevent spoilage.
+Keep track of how long food items have been sitting out and discard anything that has been out longer than two hours.

 Safe Cooking Temperatures

 During the holiday season, there are a wide variety of traditional dishes and family recipes that require specific preparations.
-When cooking these delicious party foods, make sure to cook them to the correct internal temperatures to destroy food poisoning bacteria.
+When cooking these delicious meals, make sure to cook them to the correct internal temperatures to destroy bacteria that can make you seriously ill.

-- Cook all raw ground beef, pork, lamb and veal to an internal temperature of 160°F.
+- Cook all ground beef, pork, lamb and veal to an internal temperature of 160°F.

-- Cook all poultry to a safe minimum internal temperature of 165°F as measured with a food thermometer.
+- Cook all poultry to a minimum internal temperature of 165°F.

 Traveling with Food

-If you are invited to a holiday party and plan to bring your famous holiday dish—or if you are traveling to visit relatives or friends—be sure to keep hot foods hot (140°F or above) by carrying them in insulated containers.
-If you're transporting cold food, keep it cold (40°F or below) by carrying it with cold sources such as ice or frozen gel packs.
+If you have prepared one of your famous dishes and are traveling with it, make sure to keep all hot foods hot (140°F or above) by carrying them in insulated containers.
+If you're transporting cold food, keep it cold (40°F or below) by carrying it with cold sources, such as ice or frozen gel packs, in an insulated container.